 Why We Build

-In North Omaha, nearly half of the families with annual incomes less than $20,650 are paying more than they can afford for housing, not leaving enough for other necessities like good nutrition, health care, transportation, education or saving for the future.
+At minimum wage, you have to work 61 hours each week in order to afford a modest 1-bedroom rental in Douglas County.
+And affording rent is just one part of the equation.
+Nearly three quarters of Omaha families earning less than $35,000/year are paying more than they can afford for housing, not leaving enough for other necessities like good nutrition, health care, transportation, education or saving for the future.

 - Provide stability for their children

 - Gain improved health, physical safety and security

 To address the need for decent shelter in our area, Habitat Omaha works in many ways: building and renovating homes, repairing existing houses, taking down blighted structures, advocating for better laws and systems, and more.
 We work with families to help them acquire the access, skills and financial education necessary for them to be successful homeowners.
 By partnering with us, families seize the opportunity and possibility that quality, affordable housing represents.